jackokring/agon-forth/fof/README.md

 Run (compile and/or interpret) the source file that is selected by OPEN.

-`ED`

-Edit the source file selected by OPEN.
-Leave the editor by pressing the ESC key.
-In fact the editor can edit any ASCII text files, not just FORTH sources.
-In principle you can edit this README.md file.

 `FLOAD <name>`

 Load the spacified file into memory and immediately run it.
 This is equivalent to `OPEN <name> OK`

-The commands FLOAD, OPEN, OK and ED are the same as in the F-PC forth for MS-DOS, introduced in 1988.
+The commands FLOAD, OPEN and OK are the same as in the F-PC forth for MS-DOS, introduced in 1988.

 `CAT`